Tour Prep

 The service is deeply personal.
 Your guide spent hours with you, customized experiences to your interests, shared personal knowledge and stories.
 This isn't transactional—it's relational.

 The time investment is significant.
-Eight hours of guiding attention, not thirty minutes of serving food.
+Eight hours of focused attention, not thirty minutes of serving food.

 The expertise is specialized.
 Your guide has advanced degrees, years of local knowledge, language skills, cultural fluency.
 This isn't generic service—it's expert consultation.